KingBeefSteak2007/computing-work-Story/Prolouge: Vigilante.md

   Night.
-  Gunshots filled the usually quiet neighbourhood of Famino.
+  Gunshots filled the usually quiet neighbourhood.
 Two burly men in masks, firing aimlessly at an enemy they know they can't defeat.
 "He's closing on us Mack!" the first man, Luis, said.
 "I know!"
 Mack screamed.
 Their backs hit the dead end of the alley.
 A red light flashes.
   Darkness.
   He comes closer.